googlearchive/firebase-util/src/Paginate/README.md

 items in any other page loaded before prev() was called.
 The `onPageChange()` method can be used to observe any next()/prev() calls that successfully load new content.

+### ref.page.setPage(pageNumber)

+  @param {int} pageNumber must be less than or equal to ref.page.pageCount

+Skip directly to the `pageNumber` specified.
+This can only load pages we know exist, so it must be less than or equal to the current `ref.page.pageCount` value.

 ### ref.page.hasNext()

    @returns {boolean}